blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

-* Create an `Account` folder in the `View` folder and create corresponding views for the actions.
-Add some text so you know the right one is being hit.
+* Create an `Account` folder under the `Views` folder and create corresponding views for the actions, `Unauthorized.cshtml` and `Forbidden.cshtml`.
+* Add some text to each view so you can tell which view is being displayed, and run your project.
+You will see you end up at the Unauthorized view.
-* Change the `Unauthorized` action to create a principal and persist it.
+* Return to the `Account` controller.
+Change the `Unauthorized` action to create a `principal` and persist it using the code below.
+This will create user information and put it inside a cookie.
+This fakes what would normally happen in a forms based login system.

 ```c#
 public async Task<IActionResult> Unauthorized(string returnUrl = null)